 1855 Listed in the 1855 Boston Directory: “B. J. Lang music teacher, 20 Somerset.”

 1855-1858 Three years study in Germany: meets Wagner in Berlin (1857) age 17-20.
-However, in addition to teaching Frances for the fall quarter of 1855, Lang played a concert on December 24, 1855.
-Thus be probably left early in 1856 for Europe.
-No listing has been found for this crossing; he probably went steerage, and thus he name did not appear on any ship passenger list.
-He would have had to return to Boston in the fall of 1857 in order to arrange for the concert appearances that began early in 1858.
-Thus his time in Europe was more likely to be just over one and one/half years, rather than three years quoted in many sources (one being a Lang interview).
+No listing has been found (Summer of 1856) for this crossing; he probably went steerage, and thus his name did not appear on any ship passenger list.
+He would have had to return to Boston in the late fall of 1857 to arrange for the concert appearances that began early in 1858.
+Thus his time in Europe was more likely to be just half of three years quoted in many sources (one being a Lang interview).

-1859 His first composition performed publicly: Mendelssohn Quintette Club concert of Firday, January 29 included Mrs. J. H. Long singing Lang”s Breath of Spring with the composer as accompanist.
+1859 His first composition performed publicly: Mendelssohn Quintette Club concert of Friday, January 29 included Mrs. J. H. Long singing Lang’s Breath of Spring with the composer as accompanist.

-1861 Early In February Lang gave a concert in Salem with the Mendelssohn Qunintette Club, his Salem choir, the Amphions, and Miss Lang who was making for first public appearance.
-Could this be B. J.’s sister, or was it Frances?
+1861 Early In February Lang gave a concert in Salem with the Mendelssohn Quintette Club, his Salem choir, the Amphions, and Miss Lang who was making for first public appearance.
+This was probably B. J.’s sister?

-1862 In October places an ad offering piano and organ lessons and listing his home address as 36 Edinboro” Street.
+1862 In October places an ad offering piano and organ lessons and listing the address as 36 Edinboro Street.

 1862 First Boston performance Mendelssohn’s Hymn of Praise at Old South Church: January 30-only organ four-hand accompaniment

 1863 Jan.
-1, 1863 shared with Zerrahn conducting of concert at Music Hall celebrating the of Lincoln”s Emancipation Proclamation.
+1, 1863 shared with Zerrahn conducting of the concert at Music Hall celebrating Lincoln’s Emancipation Proclamation.
 The original proclamation had been issued on September 22, 1862, and it declared the freedom of all slaves in any state of the Confederacy that did not return to Union control by January 1, 1863 while the second part of the document listed the specific states which were effected-this second part was issued on January 1, 1863.
 Age 25

 1863 Played at the November 2nd.
 Dedication of the Walcker Organ of the Boston Music Hall.
 Age 25